aspose-free-consulting/create-page-splitter-component-without-extra-section-breaks-added/README.md

 # Create Page Splitter Component without Extra Section Breaks Added

 This free consulting project helps you process Word document with page splitter utility and helps remove extra section breaks.
+This project helps you to split Word document's pages into separate documents.
+It splits a document into multiple sections so that each page begins and ends at a section boundary.

+#How to Run the Project

+* You can either clone the repository using your favorite GitHub client or download the ZIP file
+* Extract the contents of the ZIP file to any folder on your computer
+* The project is created in Visual Studio 2017
+*	Open the solution file in Visual Studio and build the project
+*	On the first run, the dependencies will automatically be downloaded via NuGet
+*	Get the temporary license and put it in Debug folder
+*	Run the project, and give full path input document, start and end page numbers

+# Limitation of PageSplitter

+This project inserts the section break at the end of each page.
+So, in some cases section break pushes the last line of page to next page.

+# Fixes in this project

+* This utility threw an exception when customer’s document is processed through it.
+This issue has been fixed.
+* Added code to remove extra empty pages/sections from the document.
+See the following screenshots.

 #Screenshots